Roll20/roll20-api-scripts/PageFX/README.md

 An effect can be disabled by setting its ```interdiction``` <img src="http://game-icons.net/icons/lorc/originals/png/interdiction.png" width="32"> status marker.
 (The one that looks like this: http://game-icons.net/icons/lorc/originals/png/interdiction.png)

+## NullFX Areas

+NullFX areas can be used to prevent PageFX from being spawned in a square or circular area.
+To create a NullFX area:

+1. Create a token named "NullFX".
+2. In its ```Aura 1``` property, specify the area of effect either as a circle or square with the desired radius.

 ## Chat commands

 #### Turn on all PageFX